 - For campus weather forecasts visit, the Department of Atmospheric and Oceanic Sciences.

 - Community-wide warnings for dangerous weather are sent automatically to cell phones and are provided by the National Oceanic and Atmospheric Administration (NOAA) through FEMA’s Wireless Emergency Alerts.
 Current participating carriers include AT&T, Bluegrass Cellular, Cellcom, Cricket, Sprint, T-Mobile USA, U.S. Cellular and Verizon.
 Alerts are sent automatically, are automatically targeted to the affected area, and rebroadcast until the emergency has passed and there is no longer a threat to the affected area.
 Wireless Emergency Alerts are free and there is no need to sign up.
-Click here for more information about Wireless Emergency Alerts.
+Learn more about Wireless Emergency Alerts.

 - Other forms of notification include sirens, the Wisconsin Emergency Alert System and other local media.
 We encourage the use of a NOAA weather radio, local media, or mobile phone apps to keep tabs on severe weather.